Paul Walters

-Walters worked on a range of programmes for BBC Radio 2, including You The Night & The Music, Nightride, John Dunn, Ed Stewart, David Jacobs and the Eurovision Song Contest.
+Walters worked on a range of programmes for Radio 2, including You The Night & The Music, Nightride, John Dunn, Ed Stewart, David Jacobs and the Eurovision Song Contest.
 He also worked with many of the station's most famous presenters such as Ken Bruce, Sarah Kennedy, David Hamilton, Adrian Love and Chris Stuart.

 In 1995, Walters became the producer of Wake Up to Wogan and, together with Terry Wogan, made it one of the most popular radio programmes in the UK.
 He had previously produced Wogan's breakfast show in the early 1980s.
 Walters became famous and a household name by taking part in Wogan's infamous banter, acquiring the nickname "Dr Wally" (or, in full, Dr Wallington P. De Wynter Courtney Claibourne Magillicuddy Walters).
 In 1996 Walters pioneered the use of emails and the webcam in the programme.

-In 1998, Walters and Wogan launched Wogan's Web, a short lived lunchtime show broadcast on BBC One in May and June that year.
-The format was made up, like WUTW, of banter and viewer contributions via letters, emails and faxes, plus some topical items and guests, such as fellow Radio 2 presenter, friend and 'Pause For Thought' regular Canon Roger Royle.
-Walters appeared in vision and the programme also featured voiceovers from WUTW's regular newsreader, Alan Dedicoat.
+In 1998, Walters and Wogan launched Wogan's Web, a short-lived lunchtime show broadcast on BBC One in May and June that year.
+The format was made up, like WUTW, of banter and viewer contributions via letters, emails and faxes, plus some topical items and guests, such as fellow Radio 2 presenter, friend and regular "Pause for Thought" contributor Canon Roger Royle.
+Walters appeared in vision and the programme also featured voiceovers from WUTWs regular newsreader, Alan Dedicoat.

-Along with Terry Wogan, Walters is widely credited with introducing the music of Beth Nielsen Chapman, Eva Cassidy and Katie Melua to the British public, as he selected much of their music to be played during the influential show.
+Along with Wogan, Walters is widely credited with introducing the music of Beth Nielsen Chapman, Eva Cassidy and Katie Melua to the British public, as he selected much of their music to be played during Wogan's show.

 On 21 October 2006, the BBC announced that he had died in a hospice in Berkhamsted, aged 59, following a long illness that had been diagnosed the previous November.
 He had made his final on air appearance on WUTW in January that year.
-2 days after his death, that morning's edition of WUTW was dedicated to Walters, playing a selection of his favourite music.
-He did continue to choose the music for the programme during his illness, and was replaced on production duties by Alan 'Barrowlands' Boyd, who filled in during his absence, and who remained until Wogan left the breakfast slot at the end of 2009.
+Two days after his death, that morning's edition of WUTW was dedicated to Walters, playing a selection of his favourite music.
+He did continue to choose the music for the programme during his illness and was replaced on production duties by Alan Boyd, who filled in during his absence, and who remained until Wogan left the breakfast slot at the end of 2009.